mattermost/docs/source/process/feature-release.md

 1. **(Team) Judgment Day Meeting (10:00am San Francisco time)**:
     - Discuss worst bug on master
-    - Finalize which major features will be in or out for the release
-        - Discuss reverting feature(s) if 5 or more bugs found
+    - Finalize which major features will be in or out for the release.
+Discuss reverting feature(s) if 5 or more bugs found
+    - Discuss release highlights for marketing
-    - Begin daily triage of tickets
-        - Also start to triage tickets in the backlog
+    - Begin daily triage of tickets, including bug tickets in the backlog
 2. QA Release Manager:
     - Post this checklist in Release Checklist channel
     - Verify all items in the last posted release checklist are complete
     - Create meta issue for release in GitHub (see [example](https://github.com/mattermost/mattermost-server/issues/3702))
     - Confirm date of marketing announcement for the release date with Marketing, and update release channel header if needed
        - If release day falls on a Friday, the blog post goes out on the Friday and the emailed newsletter goes out the following Tuesday.
-    - Post a reminder to devs in the Release Discussion channel of the the code complete date with the ZBB count [see example](https://community.mattermost.com/core/pl/coggyys9atg7fqyam81q3gkmoo)
+    - Post a reminder to devs in the Release Discussion channel of the code complete date with the ZBB count [see example](https://community.mattermost.com/core/pl/coggyys9atg7fqyam81q3gkmoo)
 3. PM - For each team:
-    - Update Changelog PR based on what's in/out of the release
-    - Based on results of Team Meeting discussion, create tickets for features that need to be turned on or off for the release
+    - Based on results of Team Meeting discussion, update Changelog PR and create tickets based on what's in/out of the release
-    - Review the JIRA tickets remaining in the current release fix version and push those that won't make it to the next fix version
+    - Review JIRA tickets remaining in the current release fix version and push those that won't make it to the next fix version
     - Finalize roadmap for next release, and identify planned marketing bullet points
 4. Marketing:
     - Start drafting blog post, tweet, and email for the release announcement